 13.05 CONDUCT OF THE HEARINGS (S.Ct.
 Rule 90)

 (a) A stenographic record of the hearing may be made by any party at that party's expense.
 If a party has a stenographic record transcribed, notice thereof shall be given to all other parties and a copy shall be furnished to any party upon payment of a proportionate share of the total cost of making the stenographic record.

 (b) Statements of witnesses shall set forth the name, address and telephone number of the witness.

 (c) Costs shall be considered by the arbitration panel pursuant to law.

-(d) Any party requiring the services of a language interpreter during the hearing shall be responsible for providing it.
-Any party requiring the services of an interpreter or other assistance for the deaf or hearing impaired shall notify the Arbitration Administrator of said need not less than seven (7) days prior to the hearing.
+(d) Any party requiring the services of a language interpreter or other assistance for the deaf or hearing impaired during the hearing shall notify the Arbitration Administrator of said need not less than thirty (30) days prior to the hearing.